RonaldBlancoNavarro/Bacteria-Simulator-C-Sharp/README.md

 The idea is to observe how different types of bacteria react to these environmental changes.

-In conclusion, this university project is an interactive simulation that allows you to explore how different types of bacteria behave in a controlled environment, which helps you understand the importance of environmental factors in microbial life.
+In conclusion, this university project is an interactive simulation that allows you to explore how different types of bacteria behave in a controlled environment, which helps you understand the importance of environmental factors in microbial life.Language: Spanish.

 ILLUSTRATIVE IMAGE:
 [![Simulador-Bacterias.png](https://i.postimg.cc/tgm91Wpy/Simulador-Bacterias.png)](https://postimg.cc/JyJfvysd)